Reaction: Jack Ross Post Inverness

 The latest edition includes the following:

-Front Cover – Gavin Reilly.
+Front Cover – Cammy Smith.

 The Gaffer - St Mirren manager Jack Ross with his thoughts on recent matches and his pre-match message for the fans.